imbhargav5/rooks/CONTRIBUTING.md

 ### Contributing Guidelines

+When adding a new hook, please make sure that

 - All hooks must contain example sandboxes and test cases

 - Readmes must contain usage snippets, codesandbox JSX embeds, arguments in a table format and must contain return values